dinni3/todoapp2/README.md

 - Added migrations for new tables (e.g., `todos`, `sessions`, `password_reset_tokens`)
 - Updated existing tables with new columns like `nickname`, `avatar`, etc.

+## Security Measure

+### MFA
+- User provides their credentials.
+If MFA is enabled, Fortify will send an additional verification step through email.
+The user will input this second factor and system verifies it.
+If successful, user will be logged in and granted access to the application.

+### Bcrypt, Salt, Rate Limiting
+- Laravel already uses Bcrypt by default soo not much changes are needed.
+And the salt function was included early on in the migration file create_users_table. with the code in The RateLimiter was already included in FortifyServiceProvider.php .
+I only changed the RateLimiter to 3 instead of the default 5.

 ## 📦 Installation & Setup